feedback-forms/feedback-forms/problems.md

 This indicates incomplete refactoring and creates confusion about which code paths should be used.

 **Solution:** Complete the migration away from deprecated methods, remove deprecated code that's no longer needed, and update all references to use the new methods.

+**Resolution:**
+- Removed the deprecated `getAlreadyAnsweredAttribute()` accessor method from the Feedback model
+- Updated all references to use `submission_count` instead of `already_answered` in:
+  - WelcomeController logging statements
+  - Livewire components (removing backward compatibility code in Overview component)
+  - View templates (overview.blade.php, edit.blade.php, and survey-card.blade.php)
+- Ensures consistent attribute usage throughout the application, improving code clarity and maintainability

 ### 6.2 View Component Duplication (MEDIUM)